Posted on : March 8, 2020 by Clinic One on Blog

 - Prime Minister’s Office and Ministry of Home Affairs debriefed regularly

-- Key hospitals in Kathmandu capacitated on the collection and safe transfer of laboratory samples to National Public Health Laboratory for laboratory confirmatory diagnosis
+- Key hospitals in Kathmandu capacitated on the collection and safe transfer of laboratory samples to the National Public Health Laboratory for laboratory confirmatory diagnosis

 - Video conference with Provincial Health Emergency Operation Center undertaken for verification of readiness status; appropriate guidance provided for immediate actions

 Key response and preparedness from Government |16th February 2020